pulibrary/drds-handbook-deprecated/tooling.md

 ## Individual Tools

-* Editors used on our team include: vim, VSCode, TextMate
+* __Editors__: Several members of DRDS use vim.
+Also represented are VSCode and TextMate.
+In #dev you can find people who use other editors, such as emacs and Oxygen.
-* Many of us use asdf for language version management.
-Some prefer rvm, nvm, and pyenv
+* __Language version management__: Many of us use asdf.
+Also represented are rvm, nvm, and pyenv.
-* We all use tmux for terminal management on servers, and many of us use it locally
+* __Terminal management__: We all use tmux for terminal management on servers, and many of us use it locally.
-* Other tools used by members of our team include: zsh, [rcm dotfiles management](https://github.com/thoughtbot/rcm), [thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles), [oh my zsh](https://ohmyz.sh/), snagit
+* __Other tools__ used by members of our team include: zsh, [rcm dotfiles management](https://github.com/thoughtbot/rcm), [thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles), [oh my zsh](https://ohmyz.sh/), snagit

 We frequently share new tooling discoveries and tips between teams at our all-hands meetings.